apsislabs/phi_attrs/README.md

 ## Legal Disclaimer

 Apsis Labs, LLP is not a law firm and does not provide legal advice.
 The information in this repo and software does not constitute legal advice, nor does usage of this software create an attorney-client relationship.

+Apsis Labs, LLP is not a HIPAA covered entity, and usage of this software does not create a business associate relationship, nor does enact a business associate agreement.